Sergio Canales: Betis

 On 3 July 2018, free agent Canales signed a four-year contract with Real Betis.
 In the 2020–21 campaign, he scored a career-best eight goals.

+Monterrey

+Canales moved abroad for the first time in July 2023, with the 32-year-old agreeing to a three-year deal at Liga MX club C.F.
+Monterrey.
+On 3 September, he scored twice in the 2–1 away win over C.D.
+Guadalajara.

 International career

 In 2008, Canales helped Spain's under-17 team win the UEFA European Championship in Turkey.
 At age 19 he made his under-21 debut, scoring twice in his first two games.

 Subsequently, Canales was named in the squad for the 2009 European Under-19 Championship.
 The following year, in the same category, he represented the nation at the European Championships, reaching the final and scoring one goal in the semi-finals, a 3–1 win over England.

 Canales was selected to the 2011 FIFA U-20 World Cup in Colombia, playing four out of five games for the national team (three starts) in an eventual penalty shootout quarter-final exit.
 He featured regularly in the 2013 European Championship Under-21 qualification where he netted three times, including a brace against Georgia; despite missing the playoff game with Denmark he was named in the squad for the finals in Israel, but withdrew from the tournament after picking an injury in the first group match against Russia– Spain went on to win the trophy.

 On 15 March 2019, Canales was called up by full side manager Luis Enrique for two UEFA Euro 2020 qualifying matches against Norway and Malta.
 He made his debut eight days later, as a 74th-minute substitute for Dani Ceballos in the 2–1 victory over the former in Valencia.

 Canales scored his first goal on 11 November 2020, opening the 1–1 friendly draw with the Netherlands in Amsterdam.